 Start preparing the lentil base:

-- Once the lentils are completely mashed, add 1.5 liters (6.5 cups) of water to the pan, mix well and bring to the boil.
+- Once the lentils are completely mashed, add between 1.2 and (5 cups) 1.5 liters (6.5 cups) of water to the pan, mix well and bring to the boil.

 - Once the lentil soup is simmering, add the cleaned and diced vegetables and adjust the salt level.

-- Once the vegetables are three quarters cooked, remove the tamarind pulp from the bowl of water you kept aside and add only the flavored water to the sambar (eliminate the tamarind, especially the seeds).
+- Once the vegetables are three quarters cooked, remove the tamarind pulp from the bowl of water you kept aside and add only the flavored water to the sambar (eliminate the tamarind, especially the seeds, but ensure you squeeze the juice out of the pulp).

 - Allow the sambar to simmer for another couple of minutes and in the meantime add the sambar masala to a small pot and add slowly water to it, while mixing well; once the sambar masala creates with the water a nice semi-liquid paste that has no knots, add it to the sambar and mix well.

-- While you allow the spices to cook in the sambar, prepare the tadka by warming up the oil in a small pot; once the oil is warm add the asafetida (hing), and as soon as this is cooked (about 15 seconds) add the mustard seeds.
+- While you allow the spices to cook in the sambar, prepare the tadka by warming up the oil in a small pot; once the oil is warm add the mustard seeds, and as soon as this is cooked (about 15 seconds) add the asafetida (hing).

 - Once the mustard seeds have all popped (about one minute), remove them from the heat and add the curry leaves and dry red chilies and allow them to fry without burning for about 15 seconds.